-Amy, starting her 10th year of coaching with the Piranhas, is the Darien YMCA Aquatics Programming Director.
+Amy, starting her 17th year of coaching with the Piranhas, is the Darien YMCA Aquatics Programming Director.
 Before joining the Darien YMCA, Amy coached and taught swim lessons at the Merrimack Valley YMCA in Andover, Mass.
 She was a competitive swimmer, diver and synchronized swimmer and is a graduate of Springfield College with a degree in Psychology.
-With the Piranhas, she works primarily with the Maia group.
+With the Piranhas, she works primarily with the youngest groups.
 She resides in Stamford with her husband Dan and their children Jessie, Mia, Samantha and Daniel.

-Carl, an accomplished open water swimmer, is starting his second year with the Piranhas.
+Carl, an accomplished open water swimmer, is starting his third year with the Piranhas.
 He started his swimming career teaching cognitively disabled children while attending High School in Pennsylvania.
 He began his open water swimming career in 2011 at the age of 48.
 Starting out with ocean mile swims, Carl has progressed to longer swims and crossings such as the Potomac River 7.5 miler, Europe to Asia (in Turkey) 4 miler and the 4.4 mile Chesapeake Bay Swim.
 He is a Darien YMCA member who continues to swim 4 – 5 days per week.
-Carl, a field engineer who has worked all over the world has raised two kids while residing in Pennsylvania.
-He currently lives in the local area while working in New York City in High Rise Construction.
+Carl, a field engineer, who has worked all over the world, has raised two children while residing in Pennsylvania.
+He currently lives in the local area while working in New York City in high rise construction.